pure-chance/greed/paper/paper.typ

 == A Game of Chicken

-Looking at @fig:terminal-payoffs, its clear that you should absolutely not stop rolling dice if you are not already very close to the max score, because otherwise the opponent can easily catch up and win.
+Looking at @fig:terminal-payoffs, it's clear that you should absolutely not stop rolling dice if you are not already very close to the max score, because otherwise the opponent can easily catch up and win.
 The most notable feature is the band of balanced endgames (the white band), which follows a square-root function.
 Relating the terminal payoffs to the normal states, notice that the (bid) red area over the white band is the inverse of the (good) blue area for the normal payoffs.
 This is expected, since normal states in the positive region will lead the opponent to the corresponding negative region in the terminal states.

 Another detail worth mentioning is the 4 white tiles at $(100, 100, F), (99, 99, F), ..., (96, 96, F)$ These states are ties, because rolling even one die will result in a bust at least half the time.

-== A balanced game
+== A Balanced Game

 Looking instead at the normal states, notice that the payoffs for normal states are very balanced.
 Unless you are in an extreme position, the game is a deadlock.
 Adjacent to all this, notice that the blue band for normal states corresponds to the white band on the normal rolls, signifying that when you have even a little advantage, you should aim to end the game on that turn.
 This implies that the game is very endgame focused, and the aim is to gain an advantage and end the game is fast as possible.

-== Optimal die Oddities
+== Optimal Die Oddities

 From an optimal die perspective, we see linear gradients, which is intuitive.
 After all, the goal is to either get as close to the maximum (for normal states) or between the opponent and the max (for terminal states).
 What's interesting are the edges, which tend to have odd values.
-In the terminal states, there is this odd aliasing effect on the edge between standing or rolling.
-This is likely an artifact of determining the optimal die to throw.
-For cases where the active player is behind, if it's possible for them to roll some $n$ dice and always land between the opponent and the max, they should do so.
-But if its not possible, then they have to compromise, which appears to cause they to roll more dice than they would if they have some perfect $n$ that guarantees a win.
+In the terminal states with high $n$, we get some bizarre artifacts, likely a result of compounding floating-point precision errors.

+There are also some odd $n$ values, jumping back and forth between neighboring $n$.
+This is in part caused by the interaction of the sides and fixed maximum.
+However, it is likely also in part floating-point error or even (maybe) implementation oversights.

 = Conclusion <conclusion>